Frequently Asked Questions (FAQ)

 WHY DO YOU CHARGE A PARTICIPANT FEE IF YOU RECEIVE FUNDING FOR THE GROUPS?

-The funding we receive doesn't cover all the expenses associated with providing the support groups.
-As well, we feel a small participant fee helps to cement commitment to attending the group and is a recognition of the highly skilled expertise of our facilitators.
+The funding we receive through Alberta Health, Addictions and Mental Health Branch doesn't cover all the expenses associated with providing the support groups.
+As well, we feel a small participant fee helps to cement commitment to attending the group.
+It is also a recognition of the highly skilled expertise of our facilitators.
 If the fee is a barrier to participation, it can be waived by emailing our Executive Director.
 (Sue@EDSNA.ca)